agryman/acmpy/journals/arthurs-journal-2020.md

 - created `tests/test_sample.py`
 - in the terminal, ran `pytest`
     - pytest found and ran all the tests, including the ones defined using `unittest`
 - I converted my tests to pytest.
-All ran as expected. pytest much simpler.
+All ran as expected. pytest is much simpler.
 - added an exception test - OK
 - Run doctests using pytest: `pytest --doctest-modules`
     - this runs all the tests in both the test functions and the docstrings